Yale, Iowa: Festivals

 Annually, Yale hosts a Fourth of July festival, which includes a street dance or a local band that plays at the Yale Community Club on the night of the Third of July.
 On the Fourth of July the town parade kicks off the events starting at 11:00 a.m.
 Throughout the day in Yale on the Fourth of July there are many family friendly events going on.
 The Yale Saddle Club puts on a horse show on the south end of town near the park.
 In the vacant lot south of old round gym and directly east of the baseball field Yale puts on a garden tractor contest.
 Throughout the day most events are held on main street to include street venders, a car show, a talent show, bingo, and many others.
 To close the day's events when it gets dark enough in the evening the Farmers State Bank and the City of Yale sponsor a fireworks display.
 Yale's population doubles if not triples during the day of the Fourth of July.

-Business

-Yale has Just Ethel's Bar and Grill, the Bell Street Market (which is no longer open), Smith Tire, Farmer's State Bank, and the Landus Coop.
-Most of the businesses are centrally located on main street business building.

 Government

-Steve Stanton was reelected as mayor of Yale in 2011 and 2015 and will serve until 2019.
+Steve Stanton was reelected as mayor of Yale in 2011 and 2015 and served until 2019.